About PRONI Historical Maps viewer

 In the majority of cases, smaller divisions fit neatly into larger - a number of townlands are grouped together to form a civil parish; a number of parishes are grouped together to form barony and so on.
 However, this is not always the case:

 In some cases, a townland is split between two or even three parishes, with each 'part' still retaining the same townland name.
 For example, the townland of Ballyalton in County Down is split between the parishes of Comber and Newtownards.

 Townlands with the same name

-Normally the parish is the easiest way to differentiate between townlands which have the same name, however, occasionally a townland name repeats within one parish.
+Normally, the parish is the easiest way to tell the difference between townlands which have the same name.
+However, occasionally a townland name repeats within one parish.